JonathanCarlsen/performance_drivers/README.md

 - Missing tickers are skipped gracefully with warnings so experiments don’t break.
 - `CORRELATION_WINDOWS` controls which lookbacks appear in the table.
 Extend it if you need 3M/24M, etc.

+## Shiny Application
+In the branch shiny_app_applied_config: The updated version with an end-to-end shiny application is location.
+Run app.py with ```python -m shiny run app.py```
+The app.py runs the shiny app that imports the computation and outputs from performance_drivers.py.
+It is possible to add and remove explaining factors in all 4 major factor categories.
+The "Share of Shapley R^2" is the most important explaining output.
+That explains what specific factor individually explains the most of R^2, and therefore is the best explaining factor for the specific equity,

 ## How to use it

 1. **Clone and install dependencies**